 The Walcot Estate: restrictive covenants

-If you are the owner of a property which once belonged to the Foundation it is highly likely that there is a restrictive covenant attached.
+If you own a property which once belonged to the Foundation it is highly likely that it is the subject of a restrictive covenant.
 This limits your freedom in choice of exterior paint colours, in the putting up of aerials, satellite dishes, external alarm fittings and some other matters.
-It will also mean that the consent of the Foundation must be obtained before any significant developments to the property.
-These will include replacement windows, roof lights, internal works and any extension.
+It will also mean that the consent of the Foundation must be obtained before any significant developments to the property or associated land.
+These will include replacement windows, roof lights, internal works and any extension as well as outbuildings.

 The purpose of the covenants is to maintain the visual unity and amenity of this extraordinary part of London, for the benefit of all.

-Applications for consent should be sent to our Finance Manager who will refer the application to the Foundation's Surveyor.
+Applications for consent should be sent to our Property & Estate Manager who will refer the application to the Foundation's Surveyor.
 Applicants are required to pay the professional fees involved in this.
-The Foundation may make an adminsitrative charge in addition.
+The Foundation may make an administrative charge in addition, though routinely does not.

 Approved colours for external decoration

 Doors: Black.
 Window frames: Magnolia or close variant.

 Intruder alarms—units on the front of your house

 If you intend to install an alarm with the alarm unit on the front of your property (this also includes dummy units) you are required to seek the Foundation's consent.
 We usually handle these without reference to our Surveyors and so without charge to you.
 You must seek our written consent and comply with these conditions: the visible unit must be of a colour or colours that are sympathetic to the surrounding brick work.
 The installation should be of modest size and not visually intrusive.
 If your property is listed you must seek additional consents from the local authority.
 If in doubt you are advised to consult Lambeth Planning.